Are you wondering what can I pawn for $500? If you need cash in for an emergency, you’re not alone.

 If you’re facing an expense but low on savings, you might be looking around your house wondering “what can I pawn for 500 dollars?”
 You’ll find a few ideas below.

-Note that pawning is only a good option if you want the option to re-purchase the item at a later date.
+Note: Pawning is only a good option if you want the option to re-purchase the item at a later date.
 Otherwise, you can usually get more money by just selling your item outright on a platform like eBay or to a local buyer.

 What Can I Pawn for 500 Dollars?